lintonye/parallax/README.md

 ## Updates

+- 10/08/2018
+  - Better performance - (dev note: no more cloning of children)
 - 10/07/2018
   - Better scrolling performance
   - We can now independently configure speed X and Y of a layer.